Journal Institution of Locomotive Engineers

 Operating experience with two gas turbine locomotives.
 268-336.

-Sixth Ordinary General Meeting of the Session 1952-53 was held at
+Sixth Ordinary General Meeting of the Session 1952-53 held at the

 Brown-Boveri gas turbine locomotive No. 18000 and Metropolitan Vickers locomotive